5 Types of Shower Curtain Rods: Which Style is Best for You?

 Every shower curtain rod is either tension/adjustable or fixed.
 Let’s figure out what that means before we get into the shapes.

 Tension/adjustable means just that the rod is adjustable.
-This is usually done with a spring inside that allows you to compress it in order to make it fit different bathroom sizes.
-This makes it pretty versatile and these types of rods are the most common.
+This is usually done with strong springs inside that allow you to compress it or expand it to fit different bathroom sizes.
+Tension shower curtain rods are pretty versatile and these types of rods are the most common.

 Now that we’ve covered that basic distinction, let’s dig into all the different shower curtain rod shapes.

-1. Straight Shower Curtain Rods
+1. Straight

 Naiture 48″ Straight Shower Curtain Rod (See on Amazon) *we receive commissions